Werkov/Werkov.github.io/_posts/2016-01-20-xmodmap-in-gnome-unity.md

 It is triggered for each in put device (which should be at least a mouse and a keyboard), see [what arguments][hot] it gets.
 Fortunately, my variant is idempotent and so I don't handle any args.
-Further, I think despite [this fix][fix], the script is invoked for mouse only and there is a race with keyboard layout configuration by *g-s-d* itself.
+Further, the script is invoked for mouse only (to be more precise it's [implemented][fix] for adding/removing keyboards only, not present) and there is a race with keyboard layout configuration by *g-s-d* itself.
 That's why the `sleep 5` is used.